howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 </Instruction>

-Now you will define the types related to Authentication using `nexus`.
+Now you will define the types related to Authentication using  Nexus.

 <Instruction>